M3LLI55X/m3lli55x.github.io/_posts/2013-12-09-example-post.md

 For all types of traffic accidents resulting in injuries, the highest number of accidents occurred in the evenfall, while motorist and cyclist fatalities were higher in the middle of the night.
 This is instructive for the corresponding prevention and assistance, and worthy of further investigation by relevant departments.

+The accident statistics of the borough are too extensive to reflect a good reference value.
+Therefore, it makes sense to count accidents down to street level.
+The keyword cloud map below counts and shows the 25 streets with the highest number of accidents, which helps the government to spend its budget more purposefully.

 ### Interactive Map Tool

 To help easily visualize and explore the spatial details of the collision data, a comprehensive and flexible interactive map tool is developed using Leaflet.